The next cohort will run in January 2021. Enrollment will open in late November.

 - Learn repeatable processes for designing effective explanations, exercises, and reference material.

 Length & time commitment

 - 5 weeks + 1 day.
-The first week focuses on planning and outlining; the middle three weeks focus on writing the main chapters; the last week focuses on editing and creating additional reference materials.
+The first week focuses on planning and outlining; the middle three weeks focus on writing the main chapters; the last week focuses on creating supplementary material and publishing your work.

 - ~10 hours of work per week.
 I recommend that you plan for this to be your primary side project throughout the duration of the course.

 - 6 group calls, once per week, 90 minutes each.

 How will this course help me write a micro-textbook?